adityapaikrao/AI4good-notewiz/README.md

 - AI-driven processing with `Ollama` and the `Mistral` model

 ## Requirements
-- macOS (for Ollama)
+- macOS or Windows
 - Python 3.x
 - Streamlit
 - pdfplumber
+- Virtual environment (recommended)
+- Ollama installed

 ## License
 This project is licensed under an open-source or proprietary license (add details if applicable).

 ---

-Let me know if you need any modifications! 🚀
+Now it **explicitly** includes activating the virtual environment in the new terminal before pulling the model.
+Let me know if you need any more refinements! 🚀